canonical/microceph/docs/snap/how-to/mount-block-device.rst

     $ sudo rbd config pool set <pool_name> rbd_default_features <value>

-Refer to the `Ceph documentation <https://docs.ceph.com/en/latest/rbd/rbd-config-ref/#image-features>`_ for more details on RBD features and their bitmask values.
+Refer to the `upstream documentation on RBD image features <https://docs.ceph.com/en/latest/rbd/rbd-config-ref/#image-features>`_ for more details on RBD features and their bitmask values.